novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 "I have a mountain of work to catch up on.
 Do you know how long it will take to make this?
 By the time I'm done, I'll be out of work.
 Will you take responsibility if I lose my regular clients?
 Stop talking nonsense."

-Unmoved by Shin Elder's refusal, Lee Chang-jin grew anxious.
+Unmoved by old man Shin's refusal, Lee Chang-jin grew anxious.

 "I can compensate you for the lost orders, can't I?"